 Recent graduates of the School of Natural and Social Sciences enjoy successful careers in medicine, laboratory science, physical therapy, exercise science, criminal justice, history, geography, politics and political science, psychology, education, coaching, physiology, sport management, mathematics, architecture, sociology, emergency management, geospatial technology, law, and public health.
 Recent graduates are enrolled in graduate programs pursuing master’s and doctoral degrees at the University of Nebraska Medical Center, University of Minnesota, Johns Hopkins University, and University of Southern Mississippi.

-“As soon as I heard about the Rural Health Opportunities Program (RHOP), I knew that it was an opportunity to great to pass up.
-Receiving tuition for an outstanding education while being in moderate class sizes that really allow you to be able to interact with the teachers and fellow class mates is second to none.
+“As soon as I heard about the Rural Health Opportunities Program (RHOP), I knew that it was an opportunity too great to pass up.
+Receiving tuition for an outstanding education while being in moderate class sizes that really allow you to be able to interact with the teachers and fellow classmates is second to none.
 Another obvious benefit would be that RHOP students are granted automatic admission into medical school immediately following their undergraduate programs versus applicants from other colleges that are not guaranteed a spot and may never receive admission.”

-Sydney Armstrong, sophomore, Grand Island, Neb.
+Sophomore from Grand Island, Neb.

-“My sister was an Applied Human and Sport Physiology major and I knew that this program would be a perfect fit for me as well.
+“My sister was an applied human and sport physiology major, and I knew that this program would be a perfect fit for me as well.
 Wayne State College was also close to home and affordable.
-My major gives me hands-on experience that helps me practice things like fitness tests, manual muscle tests, and hydrostatic under-water weighing.
-We also conduct senior wellness classes and meet with the elderly in the Rec Center three times a week in my Wellness Practicum.
+My major gives me hands-on experience that helps me practice things like fitness tests, manual muscle tests, and hydrostatic underwater weighing.
+We also conduct senior wellness classes and meet with the elderly in the Rec Center three times a week in my wellness practicum.
 Finally, my professors are super helpful.
 They want to get to know you and want the best for you.”

-“Wayne State College’s Criminal Justice Program prepared me very well for life after college.
+“Wayne State College’s criminal justice program prepared me very well for life after college.
 The education I received in the program helped set me apart from other applicants in the hiring process and helped me perform well during the academic portion of the police academy.
 I use pieces of what I learned at Wayne State College on a daily basis as a law enforcement officer, from writing reports to conducting investigations.
 I am confident that Wayne State College can prepare you for the career you are seeking in the criminal justice field.”